ig0rkorol/ss-demo/README.md

 11. Open “Закладки” and check that the ads on the page match the previously selected
 12. Close the browser.
 Deadline - 1 week

+### Run from command line:
+1) mvn integration-test serenity:aggregate
+2) find html report in /target/site/ then open in browser index.html